Team3128/team3128.github.io/members/index.md

 redirect_from:
  - join
  - join/
+ - members
 ---

 **NEW MEMBERS**
 <br>
-If you are interested in joining the team, come to our **Intro Day** on **August 26th at 3:00pm at the workshop**!
+If you are interested in joining the team, come to our **Intro Day** on **August 26th at 3:30pm at the workshop**!
 The week of **8/29-9/2**, our shop will be open every day Monday - Friday for NarWeek, to give members a more extensive introduction to the team and what we do.
 On Intro Day, each of our five divisions (Mechanical, Controls, Business, Marketing, and Strategy) will be giving a brief introduction of what they do.
 Keep in mind that Narweek is **mandatory** for the departments you plan on applying to.

 **Applications will open on Wednesday, 8/31 at 6 PM and close at the end of Narweek on Friday, 9/2 at 11:30 PM.**